Netflix/lemur/docs/quickstart/index.rst

 If you're installing the Lemur source (e.g. from git), you'll also need to install **npm**.

-Once your system is prepared, ensure that your in the virtualenv:
+Once your system is prepared, ensure that you are in the virtualenv:

 .. code-block:: bash